-I’m a cognitive linguist working towards a greater understanding of language, its structures, and how it’s used across a wide range of interactional settings, genres and varieties.
+I’m a cognitive linguist working towards a greater understanding of how we use language to communicate using linguistic structure and our bodies.
+I do this across a wide range of interactional settings, genres and varieties.

 My research on language centres on communication in interaction.
 What are the structures that people choose to communicate, and what effect do these structures have on the intended message?
 I look at this from the perspective of structures in speech – like grammatical choices in verb marking, lexical choices, fixed expressions, and also look at how people use their bodies – gestures, head movements, shrugs, etc. I’m especially interested in how these streams together express abstract conceptual notions – like event structure, stance, and negation.
 I work with multimodal corpus data, text corpora, 3D motion capture data, and experimental methods.